frankie95667/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What problem does the context API help solve?
-    - Context API prevents prop drilling, which can add unecessary compute cycles.
+    - Context API prevents prop drilling by setting up a exported provider which holds the state needed to be accessed by other components.
+This prevents unecessary compute cycles from prop drilling.
+It also solves the problem of not being able to pass component state up to their parent component.
 1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
     - actions: functions that usually performs some action before returning an an object with type, and sometimes a payload.
+It returns the dispatch arguments, or calls dispatch function depending if you are using middleware.
     - reducers: returns a copy of the state after dispatch is called with the type included in the dispatch call.
     - store: This is the single global state and is immuatable, which is why it's called a single source of truth.
 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?